 From her temporary home in Ottawa, Jessia recently spoke with me about her first songs, how TikTok blew up her current single and what kind of tea is her favourite.
-(See our full conversation below.)
+(Watch my full interview with Jessia below.)

-Jessia attended MacEwan University in Edmonton “and froze [her] butt of there for 5 years!”
+Jessia attended MacEwan University in Edmonton “and froze [her] butt off there for 5 years!”
 She doesn’t regret her time at university studying vocal performance.
-She says “Who knows where I would have been if I didn’t go.
+She explains, “Who knows where I would have been if I didn’t go.
 I’m happy that I went because it brought me to this place in my life.
 I made some really good connections.”

 “COVID just stripped away everything, all the luxuries in life.
-And you’re only able to focus on yourself, because you’re just with yourself all the time” she laughs.
-“As weird as it sounds, I’m thankful for the quarantine a little bit in the fact that it let me figure out my priorities and see what was most important.
+And you’re only able to focus on yourself, because you’re just with yourself all the time.”
+She laughs as she continues, “As weird as it sounds, I’m thankful for the quarantine a little bit in the fact that it let me figure out my priorities and see what was most important.
 [I] came to the conclusion that I wanted to be a musician and I wanted to be a songwriter.”

 Do You Like This Song, Maybe?

-Jessia has worked in the music industry writing toplines for EDM artists (the melodies over top of electronic beats) but it was a throw-away video on TikTok, asking “Is this a bop?” that gained her massive attention.
+Jessia has worked in the music industry writing toplines for EDM artists, which are the melodies over top of electronic beats.
+But it was a throw-away video on TikTok asking “Is this a bop?” that gained her massive attention.

-Check out the video below to hear our whole conversation and find out how she feels about the success of “I’m not Pretty” and more!
+Check my full interview with Jessia in the video below and find out how she feels about the success of “I’m not Pretty” and more!

 Here’s the official music video!